 No changes this year due to the aforementioned context(s).
+Stronger efforts will be made to collect more comprehensive data from the Fall as well for future years.

 Rubric Used: AAC&U Information Literacy Rubric - on next page.

 INFORMATION LITERACY VALUE RUBRIC